A case study of spatiotemporal forecasting techniques for weather forecasting: Introduction

-The rest of the paper is organised as follows: The section \ref{sec:review} below describes the current state of the art in time series and spatiotemporal weather forecasting.
-Section \ref{sec:STF} discusses various types of spatiotemporal weather forecasting models.
-The experimental results are presented in the section \ref{sec:results}.
+The rest of the paper is organized as follows: Section~\ref{sec:review} describes the current state of the art in time series and spatiotemporal weather forecasting.
+Section~\ref{sec:STF} discusses various types of spatiotemporal weather forecasting models.
+In Section~\ref{section:TTDMD}, we provide a theoretical foundation for the tensor train based DMD (TT-DMD) and extend the classical DMD forecasting to TT-DMD based forecasting.
+The experimental results are presented in Section~\ref{sec:results}.
 The last section discusses the conclusion and future extensions.